* Cobalt consumers said to be shunning LME contract

 RESPONSIBLE SOURCING INITIATIVES

-Yantai Cash said it is willing to work with companies in the cobalt supply chain "as well as other stakeholders to promote the alleviation of child labour and other human rights risks".
+Yantai Cash said it is willing to work with companies in the cobalt supply chain "as well as other stakeholders to promote the alleviation of child labor and other human rights risks."

 It recently submitted an application to join China's Responsible Cobalt Initiative (RCI).
 A representative of the RCI secretariat said Yantai Cash's application would be accepted by Dec.
 12 if there are no objections from the RCI board.